faronium/snowapp/README.md

 subsequent year.
 User controls are a map that shows the location of snow-pillow sites in BC.
 To select a station, zoom in to a station symbol of interest and click on it.
 The click will cause the graph to plot the data for that station.
-The second control is a slider located to the right of the station picker that allows for the selection of a range of values of the ENSO strength as indicated by the Oceanic Niño Index.
+The second control is a slider located at the top that allows for the selection of a range of values of the ENSO strength as indicated by the Oceanic Niño Index.
 What is plotted on the graph can be controlled by clicking on elements on the two legends.
 The legend in the upper-left of the plot controls the presentation of the median and range curves for the station.
 The legend below the graph's axes controls the plotting of individual years.
 Clicking on a legend entry turns the element on or off.
-Double clicking turns all elements on or all but the cliked entry off.
-Finally, the graph and maps can both be zoomed into to select the range of what's plotted.
+Double clicking turns all elements on or all but the clicked entry off.
+Finally, the graph and maps can both be zoomed into to determine the range of what's plotted.
 Additional controls in the upper right of the graph alow one to download an image of the current plot, reset the axes or choose a graph selection method.